interior-castle/nicomachean-ethics/book-3.md

 An action is voluntary when the moving principle is in the agent himself and when he is aware of the circumstances of his action.

+> A[407]: "A thing is sorrowful because it is opposed to the will."

 ## Chapter 2

 Choice is a subset of voluntary actions.
 It is not appetite, wish, or opinion.